 But chronic actually means ongoing for a long time or recurring.
 Just imagine that for a moment.
 More than half the adults in the country are suffering pain that either won’t go away or keeps coming back.

-Here’s another statistic.
-Of those 30 million people, 8 million – 1 in 6 adults – are living with severe chronic pain.
+But of those 30 million people, 8 million – 1 in 6 adults – are living with severe chronic pain.
 But even mild or manageable pain can become intolerable.
 We’ve probably all suffered from a mild headache or backache and often some ibuprofen or paracetamol can get rid of it.

-But imagine what it would be like to live with even that low-level pain on a near-permanent basis.
+So imagine what it would be like to live with even that low-level pain on a near-permanent basis.
 It’s soul-destroying, more so when your GP or consultant runs out of ideas on the best way to treat it and, as health professionals sometimes do, decides the only option is either to offer a surgical solution or to simply manage the pain.

 Surgical intervention risks causing further degeneration, which may have the effect of making the pain worse rather than better.
 That’s why we believe surgery should always be the last resort unless there’s a compelling medical reason to take that route earlier.